 This year we are taking a different approach to the traditional Sheep to Shawl.
 Over the last decade of so, we have done a true Sheep to Shawl competition, a Sheep to Shawl demonstration, then a contemporary Sheep to Shawl demonstration, with spinners using hand-dyed roving to spin the yarn and the shawl woven on a rigid heddle loom.
 This year, we go a step or two forward.

 The 2014 Roving to Scarf Competition will take place on Sunday, October 26th, with the exact time and location determined based on the number of competing teams.

-The real rules are forthcoming, but here are the highlights…
+The real rules are below, but here are the highlights…

 - Teams of 3 – one weaver and 2 spinners – will create a 8″ by 68″ scarf, spinning all the yarn for the weft and weaving it on a pre-warped rigid heddle loom in just 3 hours.